13 benefits of wearing sunglasses

 #6 Prevent headaches or migraines

 Tension, migraines, and headaches can be triggered by or exacerbated by direct sunlight.
 This can be caused by the pupils being exposed to direct or indirect sun glare.
-Once again, good sunglasses with high-quality UV400-rated lenses can help protect your eyes, potentially ease headaches and even help you avoid them.
+Once again, good sunglasses with high-quality UV400-rated lenses will help to prevent migraines and headaches.

 If you’re particularly sensitive to strong sunlight, perhaps you should consider the tint darkness of your spectacles or sunglasses lenses.
 Tints come in various levels of darkness which are divided into five groups known as the sunglasses categories.

-Ranging from clear (category 0) to extremely dark (category 4), you can choose to have your lenses tinted to a darkness level of your choosing.
+Ranging from clear (category 0) to extremely dark (category 4), you can choose the level of darkness in your tinted lenses.
 Most recreational sunglasses are category 3 which absorb between 43-80% of visible light, however, this may be too dark for your spectacles or too light for your sunglasses.

 For more information about the sun lens darkness, check out this blog post about the five different sunglasses categories.
 With the right darkness of lenses, you might help alleviate migraines or light sensitivity.